Seteco/Somorrostro/Configuration.md

 This config file is not needed by default.
 You can just touch it (to be empty) to get rid of the error message displayed when missing.

-The whole idea comes from the documentation involved in maintaining a complex configuration system.
+The whole idea came up when I was evaluating the documentation involved in maintaining a complex configuration system.
 Initially I thought that I would like to give configuration options for everything imaginable.
 But then, documenting all these options would require a tremendous amount of time, users would have to search through endless pages for the option they need, etc.

 I concluded then that **configuring software like that is a waste for time and effort**.
 Of course there must be plenty of configuration options, but the implementation itself should require a lot less effort for both the devs and the users.